 Tal Malinovitch

-Before that, I had a collaboration studying ballistic transport in systems with potential that is periodic in some directions and compactly supported in others.
+Before that, I had a collaboration studying ballistic transport in systems with a potential that is periodic in some directions and compactly supported in others.
 We managed to show that a subset of the surface states in such a system exhibits directional ballistic transport, as well as that a dense subset of all scattering states exhibits ballistic transport in all directions.

 My thesis revolves around systems where the potential decays only in some, but not all, directions.
 In collaboration with Adam Black, this work generalizes the usual setting of short-range scattering to various general geometries.
 By utilizing microlocal tools, we showed that for such operators, any function decomposes into two components that differ by their asymptotic behavior in time.